-Any organization that is serious about delivering a safe, seamless, and efficient hybrid work experience to all their employees should consider all the cybersecurity measures discussed below.
+Any organization that is serious about delivering secure remote access for employees and securing their communication should consider all the security measures discussed below.

 Companies will have to enact strict and uniform policies for remote workers engaged in productive work to prevent any data breaches.
 This should include the number of apps to be used, minimum level access for individuals, data backup, storage of confidential information and service level agreements with third-party vendors.